TrickAndTrack/Multi-Threading/README.md

 ## Case : 6 Overiding of start() method.
-if you overide start method then over start() Method will be excuted just a like normal method call a new thread wont be created.
+if you override start method then over start() Method will be executed just a like normal method call a new thread wont be created.

 ```
 class myThread extends Thread{